-Unfortunately, this strategy is not available for spin-$\SU_8$ bordism.
-The reason is that $\rho$, thought of as a map $\rho\colon G_8\to\mathrm O_n$ for some $n$, cannot lift to a map $G_8\to\Spin_n$; if it does, a spin structure on $E\oplus\rho_P$ is equivalent to a spin structure on $E$ by the two-out-of-three property.
-However, $G_8$ does not have any non-spin representations. \begin{thm} All representations $\rho\colon G_8 \to \O_n$ lift to $\Spin_n$. \end{thm} The proof is given in \cite{Speyer}.\footnote{Here is another proof using $H^*(BG_8;\Z/2)$, which we calculate in \cref{Ugp_coh} in low degrees.
-Suppose a non-spin representation $\rho$ of $G_8$ exists, and let $V\to BG_8$ be the associated vector bundle.
-Since $H^1(BG_8;\Z/2) = 0$ and $H^2(BG_8;\Z/2) = \Z/2\cdot a$, $w_1(V) = 0$ and $w_2(V) = a$.
-Using the Thom isomorphism and how it affects the $\cA$-module structure on cohomology (see, e.g., \cite[\S 3.3, \S 3.4]{BC18}), we can compute that if $U$ is the Thom class in the cohomology of the Thom spectrum $(BG_8)^V$, then $\Sq^2\Sq^1\Sq^2U = U(ab+d)$, $\Sq^4\Sq^1U = 0$, and there is no class $x$ with $\Sq^1(Ux) = U(ab+d)$.
-This is a contradiction because $\Sq^2\Sq^1\Sq^2 = \Sq^4\Sq^1 + \Sq^1\Sq^4$.} Thus we cannot proceed via the usual change-of-rings simplification, and we must run the Adams spectral sequence over the entire mod $2$ Steenrod algebra $\cA$, which is harder.
+In \cref{smallcoh}, we saw that $H^1(BG_8;\Z/2) = 0$ and $H^2(BG_8;\Z/2) \cong\Z/2$.
+Let $a$ be the nonzero element of $H^2(BG_8;\Z/2)$.
+Since $H^1(BG_8;\Z/2)$ vanishes, $w_1(V) = 0$, and since $H^2(BG_8;\Z/2) = \set{0, a}$ and $w_2(V)\ne 0$, $w_2(V) = a$.
+Let $b$ and $d$ be the classes we construct define in $H^*(BG_8;\Z/2)$ in \cref{Ugp_coh}; then, using the Thom isomorphism and how it affects the $\cA$-module structure on cohomology (see, e.g., \cite[\S 3.3, \S 3.4]{BC18}), we can compute that if $U$ is the Thom class in the mod $2$ cohomology of $(BG_8)^V$, then $\Sq^2\Sq^1\Sq^2U = U(ab+d)$, $\Sq^4\Sq^1U = 0$, and there is no class $x$ with $\Sq^1(Ux) = U(ab+d)$.
+This contradicts the Adem relation $\Sq^2\Sq^1\Sq^2 = \Sq^4\Sq^1 + \Sq^1\Sq^4$ that must hold in the cohomology of any space or spectrum. \end{proof} Thus we cannot proceed via the usual change-of-rings simplification, and we must run the Adams spectral sequence over the entire mod $2$ Steenrod algebra $\cA$, which is harder.
 Similar problems occur in a few other places in the mathematical physics literature, including~\cite{FH21, Deb22}.
 It would be interesting to find more problems where similar complications occur when trying to work with twisted spin bordism.

 In order to set up the Adams computation, a necessary step is to establish the two theorems in \S\ref{subsec:computingcohomology} with the goal to give the Steenrod actions on $H^*(B(\Spin\text{-}\SU_8); \Z/2)$.
 Applying the Thom isomorphism takes care of the rest.
 We also detail the simplifications that make working over the entire Steenrod algebra accessible.
-We refer the reader to \cite{BC18} which highlights many of the computational details of the Adams spectral sequence, but mainly employs a change of rings to work over $\mathcal{A}(1)$.
+We refer the reader to \cite{BC18} which highlights many of the computational details of the Adams spectral sequence, but mainly employs a change of rings to work over $\cA(1)$.
 We start by showing that computing the 2-completion is sufficient for the tangential structure we are considering.